Results 21 to 25 of 84

 A very high percentage of my primary were either from lower-income or 1st generation immigrant families (ie. poor or non-English speaking) and there was a huge level of tolerance and kindness, which is something I feel that privately educated children are not exposed to enough.
 There were parts of the school week dedicated to Arabic, Pakistani, Polish, Nigerian, especially for non-English speaking children.
 I was never afraid of the 15 minute walk through the council estate on the way home, like my parents' friends thought I should have been.
 After all, 'those people' are all 'thugs and murders', are they not?

 I just don't think that it's healthy for children to be only exposed to a certain type of people ie. upper class and white-British.
 That's not the real world, and young, easily influenced children shouldn't be taught that it is.

 I understand that private education provides more opportunities.
-But their competitive nature is unhealthy, and the teachers have the same qualifications as in state schools.olivia - eighteen (finally!), england but sometimes canada. i like names, film & philosophy.
+But their competitive nature is unhealthy, and the teachers have the same qualifications as in state schools.see my extensive name lists here & see my short film here

 In high school there was one girl of Indian origin, one mixed raced boy and everyone else was white (either middle class or working class.)